JanneMattila/azure-policy-evaluator/README.md

 If the file name is `azurepolicy.json`, then it's considered as a policy file.
 Matching test files are files which have `*.json` extension and they are in the same folder or in the sub-folders.

-Here is directory structure from this repository `samples` folder:
+Here is the directory structure from this repository `samples` folder:

 ```text
 ├───Compute